X

 How many temples are there in Anuradhapura?

-There are around 10 temples in Anuradhapura.
-This city is popularly known as the sacred city of Sri Lanka and is famous all over the globe.
+There are 10 temples in Anuradhapura.
+This city is called the sacred city of Sri Lanka, which is very famous all over the world.

 Does the monastery remain open every day for 24 hours?